LogicBypass/ISC2-CC-Study-Material/Notes/Security Concepts/Security Concepts.md

 # Security Concepts

-CIA Traid are three main goals
+## CIA Triad

 ## Confidentiality
-- Confidentiality protects information from unauthorized disclosure.
+- Confidentiality - Permitting authorized access to information, while at the same time protecting information from improper disclosure

-#### Confidentiality_Concerns
+#### Confidentiality Concerns
 1. Snooping
 	- snooping gathering information that is left out in the open.
 	- "Clean desk policies" protect against snooping.